GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 Compute Engine instances have access to a *metadata service* that looks like a web site.
 Any web request made to that apparent site (http://metadata.google.internal) will fetch some information about the instance itself.
-There is no actual network traffic involved, though; the GCP infrastructure handles the requests and responses internally.
+There is no actual network traffic involved, though; the Google Cloud infrastructure handles the requests and responses internally.
 That's one of the reasons that it is safe for the URL to start with `http` instead of `https`: because there is no actual network activity, there is no need for a secure network